Wumbobfuscation/Wumbobfuscation/README.md

-# Wumbofuscation
+# Wumbobfuscation
-Wumbo Windows obfuscation techniques.
+Wumbo Windows Obfuscation.

 Detailed analysis of Portable Executable (PE) parsing techniques used to return pointers to Windows API functions to avoid calling them directly in code.